pivotal/docs-tap/cli-plugins/accelerator/overview.hbs.md

 ## <a id="installation"></a>Installation

-For information about installing the Tanzu CLI accelerator plug-in, see [Install Accelerator CLI plug-in](install-accelerator-cli.md).
+For information about installing the Tanzu CLI Accelerator plug-in, see [Install Accelerator CLI plug-in](install-accelerator-cli.md).

 ## <a id='command-reference'></a>Command reference